C Reactive Protein (CRP Blood Test)

-C-reactive protein (CRP) is a powerful indicator of inflammation in your body.
-While often overlooked in routine health assessments, CRP levels can reveal critical insights about your risk of chronic diseases and overall longevity.
-We'll explore everything you need to know about CRP: what it is, how it’s measured, its connection to health, its limitations, and strategies to improve your CRP levels for better long-term wellbeing.
+C-reactive protein (CRP) is a useful indicator of inflammation in your body.
+While often overlooked in routine health assessments, CRP levels can provide meaningful insights about your overall health picture and what your doctor might want to look at more closely.
+We will explore everything you need to know about CRP: what it is, how it is measured, its connection to health, its limitations, and strategies to support healthier CRP levels for better long-term wellbeing.

 What: